Steadfastie/Medpr/README.md

   27. Angular App
   28. Redux
   29. Authentication and authorization for WebAPI using JWT (✔️)
-  30. Reimplement MVC app fucntionality for WebAPI project (in progress)
+  30. Reimplement MVC app fucntionality for WebAPI project (✔️)